marienz/nix-doom-emacs-unstraightened/README.md

   When migrating from "normal" Doom, you may need to move some files around.

-  If this bothers you, you can try setting `noProfileHack = true`.
-This makes Unstraightened use the usual paths (relative to `doomLocalDir`), but is experimental.
+  If this bothers you, you can try setting `profileName = ""`.
+This makes Unstraightened use the usual paths (relative to `doomLocalDir`), but uses somewhat of a hack to do so (please report any issues observed).

 ## Comparison to `nix-doom-emacs`